 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
-College Factual’s Missouri Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.
+College Factual’s Missouri Ranking of the Best Colleges For Non-Traditional Students was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-William Woods University tops our Missouri list of the Best Colleges For Returning Adults.
+William Woods University tops our Missouri list of the Best Colleges For Non-Traditional Students.
 William Woods charges tuition and fees of $23,040.
 The college has an acceptance rate of 73.1%.
 The average 2016 SAT score for those admitted is 1,050.
 The average salary for recent graduates is $59,000.

 The total ranking includes 29 colleges.
 Within the complete list tuition and fees ranges from $7,887 to $26,905 (in-state from $7,322 to $26,300).
 Acceptance rates range from 55.4% to 100.0%, estimated average 2016 SAT scores range from 1,050 to 1,280 and average salaries of graduates range from $56,000 to $91,000.